top of page

 Fibromyalgia is a complex and often misunderstood condition that affects millions of people worldwide.
 It is most recognized for widespread pain, but the reality of living with fibromyalgia goes far beyond aching muscles.
-It touches nearly every aspect of daily life, physical, emotional, and social.
-If you or someone you love has been diagnosed, know that you are not alone, and there are ways to find hope, support, and a better quality of life.
+It touches nearly every aspect of daily life—physical, emotional, and social.
+If you or someone you love has been diagnosed, know that you are not alone.
+There are ways to find hope, support, and a better quality of life.

 What is Fibromyalgia?